tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 ### Data Analysis

-All preprocessing and analyses were carried out in R (Team, 2020) and the tidyverse package (Wickham et al., 2019).
+All preprocessing and analyses were carried out in R (Team, 2020) and the Tidyverse package (Wickham et al., 2019).
 Mixed Bayesian regressions were fit using the brms package (Bürkner, 2017), with participants and family scenario (states) set as random effects.